zappar-xr/designer-launch-page-examples-headphones/README.md

 # Jute launch page examples

-This repository contains an AR example with a customizable launch page.
+This repository contains an AR example with a custom launch page, built with [ZapWorks Designer](https://zap.works/designer/).

 ## Preview